Javokhdev/DataAnalytics/README.md

 - Ensure the dataset `air_quality_data.csv` is in the project root directory.

 ### Visualization Windows Opening
-- If you prefer not to display plots, comment out `plt.show()` in the code.
+- If you prefer to display plots, uncomment `plt.show()` in the code.

 ---